Skip to content

 5. Once you've installed Globus Connect Personal, and that software is actively running on your computer, go back to the "File Manager" page and select your new endpoint as above.

 Keep in mind that, by default, Globus Connect Personal will only have access to certain folders on your personal or local computer (e.g., your laptop or desktop system), such as your home directory on your Mac, for example.
-Any other area, such as a network drive, must be enabled within the Globus Connect Personal application.
-To configure your Globus Connect Personal instance to access other directories on your personal or local computer, see the instructions for
+Any other area, such as a network drive (including network attached storage (NAS)) or other external storage device (that can be attached or mounted to your laptop computer or PC, for example), must be enabled within the Globus Connect Personal application.
+To configure your Globus Connect Personal instance to access other directories on your personal or local computer, or files on an external storage device attached to your computer, see the instructions for

 For example, on a Mac laptop, click on the Globus Connect Personal icon, select "Preferences", then select the "Access" menu to adjust what directories Globus can have access to.